Cyprus bank bailout grows on largest bank bid

 The tiny Mediterranean island became the fifth euro zone nation on Monday to seek emergency funding from Europe, with a bailout bill that could potentially amount to more than half the size of its economy.

-Cyprus already needs 1.8 billion euros ($2.2 billion) to help recapitalize Popular Bank, its second-largest lender.
+Cyprus already needs 1.8 billion euros ($2.2 billion) to help recapitalise Popular Bank, its second-largest lender.

 Bank of Cyprus followed with a call for aid on Wednesday, saying it would need "temporary capital support" from the state to the tune of about 500 million euros - effectively jacking up the nation's exposure to its banks to 2.3 billion euros.